punicasuite/solo-chain/README.md

 </div>

-Solo chain is One click Blockchain, it is your personal blockchain for Ontology development, and available for Windows, Mac, and Linux.Please see the more detailed documentation[Here](http://dev-docs.ont.io/#/docs-en/Punica/punica).
+Solo chain is One click Blockchain, it is your personal blockchain for Ontology development, and available for Windows, Mac, and Linux.Please see the more detailed documentation.
+[Here](http://dev-docs.ont.io/#/docs-en/Punica/punica)

 Contents: